story645/notes/math/presheaf.md

       ex: infinite f(R)-> R^N, ex type(2)->int
-    sheaf: input is open set, function returns section of bundle over open set can look at it as abstract data type, removes the structure
+    sheaf: input is open set, function returns section of bundle over open set can look at it as abstract data type, removes the structure is container->container, objects are opensets, arrows are inclusions